WEN DF1100T - 8300/11000W Dual Fuel Generator With Electric Start

 The following charts are provided to give you an idea of how some of the key specs of the WEN DF1100T compare to dual fuel generators of similar power (between 7500 and 8500 W).

 - Since the generator weighs in at a dry weight of 213.8 lbs, the WEN DF1100T belongs in the expected weight range for dual fuel devices which can produce between 7500 and 8500 rated watts.
-Regarding dry weight, one of the champions in the same power range is the Cummins Onan P9500df, with a dry weight of only 194 lbs.
+If weight is a key factor for your needs, the Pulsar PGL9000BCO is noteworthy for being one of the top contenders in this power range, with a dry weight of 149 pounds.

 Price comparison

-As you can see from this interactive chart, when compared to other 7500-8500W dual fuel generators, the WEN DF1100T is on the cheap side of the price range.
+As you can see from these interactive charts, when compared to other 7500-8500W dual fuel generators, the WEN DF1100T is on the cheap side of the price range.

 It can therefore be a really good buy if you're looking to acquire a budget generator.